best-kerosene-heaters-reviews-amazon-top-10

 Kerosene Heater Safety Tips

-You need to keep your kerosene heater away from flammable materials or objects such as drapes and furniture and any combustible fuels.
+You need to keep your kerosene heater away from flammable materials or objects such as drapes and furniture, and any combustible fuels.
 A good rule of thumb is to locate your kerosene heater at least 3 feet away from anything flammable.

 Never be tempted to move your kerosene heater when it is operational.
 Don’t use the heater to dry wet clothes or to heat up food or liquids either.
 Never leave a burning kerosene heater unattended.
-If you need to leave the room then be sure to turn off the heater first.
+If you need to leave the room, then be sure to turn off the heater first.

 Frequently Asked Questions for Best Kerosene Heaters: FAQ